bfleming-ciena/aws-alfred/README.md

 # aws-alfred
 AWS Workflow for Alfred2

-Example Usage:

-    aws config region=us-west-2

-    ec2 {any string}   (copies the IP to the clipboard)

-    ec2 start {any string}

-    ec2 stop {any string}

-Searches EC2 instances.
-Type anything.
-All instance properties will be searched.

 ## Requirements
 Uses the python boto module.
 You only need python, or at least should.
 All required python modules should be present in the workflow.
 No need to install them.